xygxgn/okvis_ros/README.md

 cc1plus: all warnings being treated as errors

 * You should remove all `-Werror` in the all CMakeLists.txt of your workspace (build, devel, src)

+If you find this work useful or interesting, please kindly give us a star :star:, thanks!

 README                        {#mainpage}